 Madrone Estate Winery is beautiful from the moment you pull up.
-There is an old barn (which has been retrofitted but with original stone walls) from the 1800’s, used for fermenting and a nice new tasting room next door.
+There is an old barn (which has been retrofitted but with original stone walls) from the 1800s, used for fermenting and a lovely new tasting room next door.

 The tasting room is large and inviting with grey tones and a large granite bar.

-The back wall of the tasting room is uncovered stones which are from the original 1800’s wall as well.
+The back wall of the tasting room is uncovered stones, which are from the original 1800s wall.

-Tastings of the wine run $15 for five pours.
-I found the wine to be above average and was excited to meet the winemaker Kat who has a huge love for wine, which comes through in what they are producing.
+Tastings of the wine run $15 for five pours (as of 2016).
+I found the wine to be above average and was excited to meet the winemaker Kat who has a vast love for wine, which comes through in what they are producing.

 It is a lot of fun just to sit out here with a glass of wine and enjoy the beautiful property and old plants.

-My wife and I spent a good few hours wandering the property, enjoying the drinks and just relaxing in the tasting room while we were in Sonoma and we had a great time.
+My wife and I spent a good few hours wandering the property, enjoying the drinks, and just relaxing in the tasting room while we were in Sonoma.
 Be sure to add Madrone Estate Winery to your list next time you visit the area and let me know what you think in the comments.

 Sonoma Highlights Video